 While each Native American tribe is unique in its death practices, there are some common beliefs about death and the burial process held by many tribes.
 Since Native Americans do not organize time through structured calendars, their bereavement practices often center on natural elements and seasons.
-It is important to understand traditional beliefs about death and burial rituals as a way to preserve these cultures and respectfully help Native Americans dealing with death.
+Understanding traditional beliefs about death and burial rituals offers a way to preserve these cultures and respectfully help Native Americans dealing with death.

 General Native American Beliefs About Death